thisisrandy/catan-randomizer/README.md

 Pull requests are welcome!
-In particular, I haven't played every expansion and kind of ran out of steam including the ones I don't even own, so if there's a board configuration you'd like to see made available, please contribute!
+In particular, I haven't played every expansion and kind of ran out of steam including the ones I don't even own, so if there's a board configuration you'd like to see made available (customs welcome), please contribute!

 Also, my graphic design skills are basic and uncultivated, so if something about the aesthetics of the project is cringe-worthy to your much more refined eye,